Ida Elionsky

 Ida Elionsky (1902 – 1983) was a champion long-distance swimmer and handicap swimmer.
 She was the first woman to swim around the island of Manhattan.

 Biography

 Elionsky was the sister of Henry Elionsky, also a champion swimmer of that era.
 She set the long distance swimming record on September 24, 1916 when she swam around Manhattan, 40 mi, in 11 hours and 35 minutes.
-She had her brother tied to her back.
+In a separate demonstration, she swam 3 miles down the Hudson River with her brother tied to her back.